Russian River kayak trip launches planning effort around river’s future

 Close by were rural homes, vineyards and industrial yards just east of Ukiah, but all were hidden behind nature’s unbroken green wall, affording a band of 15 kayakers a sense of seclusion on slow-moving water the color of pea soup.

-This collection of paddlers — public officials, farming representatives, environmentalists — are accustomed to conducting business in sterile meeting rooms.
-But starting here near the base of Coyote Dam holding back Mendocino County’s largest reservoir, the group was exploring the notion that the best way to begin forging the river’s future is to don shorts, T-shirts and life jackets and spend a day — three in all actually — descending the water way.
+The collection of paddlers - public officials, farming representatives, environmentalists - is accustomed to conducting business in sterile meeting rooms.
+But starting here near the base of Coyote Dam holding back Mendocino County’s largest reservoir, the group was exploring the notion that the best way to begin forging the river’s future is to don shorts, T-shirts and life jackets and spend a day - three in all actually - descending the waterway.

 “It’s a rolling conference on the water,” said Craig Anderson, executive director of LandPaths, a Santa Rosa-based conservation nonprofit, leaning back in his blue kayak, drifting in the current.
 “You feel like you’re really in the place, really stepping back in time.”